Working with Environmental Justice Communities

 Resources and activities for chapters

-- Invite your group to get a basic understanding of environmental justice with the EPA's Environmental Justice website and this Al Jazeera 3-min video explaining Environmental Racism.
+- Invite your group to get a basic understanding of environmental justice with this short video from PBS that explains an early environmental justice fight against PCBs being dumped in a predominantly Black community in Warren County, the EPA's Environmental Justice website or this Al Jazeera 3-min video explaining Environmental Racism.

 - As a group, try reading aloud one of the following sets of principles created by people in the communities impacted by environmental burdens, speaking for themselves.
 Environmental Justice Groups are using these principles to guide their work with government and other community groups and allies.